andyblight/lottery/README.md

    scores.

 Create more analysis tools to improve ticket generation.
+ * Use each generator to create more than one line.
  * Things to try:
    * Look at short term (less than n) results to pick up "hot" numbers.
    * Look at longer term (more than n) results for numbers that haven't come